 Opening in 1896, this historic 4-star hotel at Karntner Strasse was once called Hotel Meissl & Schadn.
 World War II would bring its ruin, but it was rebuilt in 1956 as Hotel Europa.

-Since then, the hotel has gone through numerous renovations and now sports a clean and chic appeal.
+Since then, the hotel has undergone numerous renovations and now sports a clean and chic appeal.
 You can expect parquet floors and modern furniture nowadays.

-Situated in Karntner Strasse, guests get easy access to numerous restaurants, bars, and upscale stores which are all within walking distance.
+Situated in Karntner Strasse, guests can easily access numerous restaurants, bars, and upscale stores within walking distance.
 Several cultural attractions are just a 10-minute walk away, including St. Stephen’s Cathedral and the Hofburg Palace.

 Hotel Europa focuses on modern and stately aesthetics, with marble floors, massive mirrored walls, and occasional quirky touches often expressed through abstract Pollock-esque paintings.